jawadqur/gen3-argo-gitops/README.md

 ## Install Docker or similar.

-I personally have been OrbStack lately, works insanely well with M1.
+I personally have been LOVING OrbStack lately, works insanely well with M1.
+I can run Docker/k8s all the time without seeing any slowdown of my computer.

 But any docker runtime will work.